 Historical record: This record was not submitted by observers.
-It was compiled and made available here as part of the Singapore Birds Project's effort to make historical records more easily accessible.
+It was compiled and made available here as part of the Bird Society of Singapore's effort to make historical records more easily accessible.
 Click here to read more about this initiative.

 White-bellied Woodpecker Dryocopus javensis